MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Revenue budget

 A revenue budget represents a point-in-time snapshot of estimated revenue for the project.
 All unbilled and billed sales on the project are compared against the revenue budget to track the revenue on the project.

+### Risk management

+The systematic identification, assessment, and mitigation of potential risks that could disrupt business operations.

 ### Risk scores